CRollins6020/CRollins6020/User-Guides/LangChain Agent Platform Admin Guide.md

 ### 4.2 API Key Management

-Secure handling of API credentials is critical for both security and operational stability.
+Secure handling of API credentials is critical for both security and working stability.

 * **Secure storage options**
   * Environment variables (development only)